 For example, if employees usually communicate online, tools such as Slack and Trello do improve teamwork through fostering better communication.

 You can also judge how well a team is working by the outcome of a project.

 Doing so involves careful evaluation of your work culture and work environment.
-Based on that, you should determine whether they allow employers to take care of their mental and physical health.
+Based on that, you should determine whether they allow employers to ensure the mental and physical health care of their employees.

 If there is, make amendments where needed.

-Making an objective assessment of your company’s work environment lets you know whether you should make any modifications.
+Making an objective assessment of your ‘s work environment lets you know whether you should make any modifications.

 This works in tandem with understanding your staff.